 Tax liabilities that are paid straight to the central government are direct taxes.
 Individuals and organisations with taxable income are entitled to pay it.

 Other than companies, any individual or HUF is liable to pay taxes on his/her income during a financial year.
 The government levies income tax on salary, pension, interest earnings, and property rental income.
 Further, the earnings of freelancers, self-employed or contractors, CA, lawyers and doctors also come under the purview of income taxes.

 Both domestic and foreign companies must clear income tax liability on their gross profit during a concerned period.
 However, the domestic companies pay taxes on the universal income while foreign companies are taxed solely on their Indian earnings.
 Corporate tax has the following sub-categories-

-All these taxes come under corporate taxation of India.
+All these taxes come under the corporate taxation of India.